hugo-hsi-dev/daily-vibe-check/.trae/documents/Daily Personality Tracker – Implementation Plan.md

 ## Next Step

 On confirmation, I will:
-- Add CI/CD workflows and deploy the Hello World to Dokploy
+- Finalize CD workflow and Dokploy deployment for staging
-- Generate `/PROJECT_PROGRESS.md` and begin tracking progress
+- Continue Supabase setup and begin implementing rotation algorithm